-The College sends the information provided on the criminal record check authorization/application form electronically to the Criminal Records Review Program operated by the Ministry of Justice.
+The College sends the information provided on the criminal record check authorization/application form electronically to the Criminal Records Review Program operated by the Ministry of Public Safety and Solicitor General.
 The program arranges for a policing agency to conduct the criminal records check.
 If the check reveals no relevant record, the College is told that no relevant record exists.
 If there is a relevant or specified offence, this will be reviewed by a government-appointed adjudicator who will determine if the criminal record indicates a risk to children or dependent adults.
 If such a determination is made, the College will be notified and then takes appropriate action.

 Driver’s licence requirement

 In July 2013, the College was advised by the Ministry of Public Safety and Solicitor General that the policing agency would no longer conduct criminal record checks if no driver’s licence (where available) was provided.

 The College liaised with the Ministry of Public Safety and Solicitor General to determine how it could best meet the requirements under the CRRA.
 In order to be able to have the criminal record checks completed, applicants must submit a Canadian-notarized copy of a passport and driver's licence.

 The College also needs to verify identification again at five-year rechecks.
 In order to optimize efficiencies in this process, the College requests a registrant’s driver’s licence number on the Annual Licence Renewal Form, where available.

 Applicants and registrants undergoing a CRC may also be required to undergo fingerprinting.
 The requirement for fingerprinting, and the query parameters for determining who should undergo them, is based upon the federal RCMP’s Canadian Criminal Real Time Identification Services (CCRTIS) policy.